Newly Hired and Current Graduate Assistants

 Please be aware that the Graduate Assistant Coordinator cannot complete any paperwork with the student until the background check has been returned by Human Resources.

 ADP Shared Services Portal

-GAs do not have to record time worked in the ADP system.
-However, new GAs must register with ADP services after your first paycheck is issued.
+All GAs must register with ADP services after receiving the email with instructions from the Student Employment Office.
+Due to ACA regulations, GAs MUST record time worked in the ADP system.
 GAs may print pay information each month, print W-2s each year, and update tax information via ADP Shared Services portal (see above link).

 Holidays & Summers

 Graduate assistants do not have to work holidays or make up hours missed due to holidays (e.g., Labor Day, Memorial Day, Martin Luther King, Jr. Day, July 4, etc.).
 The same is true for Fall, Thanksgiving, and Spring Breaks.
 However, GAs do work "Dead Day," which are the days in between semester classes and final exams.
 Depending on the type of assistantship help, the GA will work between Maymester and summer semester.
 Contact the Graduate Assistant Coordinator at email@example.com with questions regarding your summer assistantship.

 A graduate assistant choosing to resign or terminate his/her employment should submit a letter of resignation to the departmental supervisor and the Graduate Assistant Coordinator, or a GA may be terminated by email or memo from their supervisor.
 If a GA resigns or is terminated at any point during a semester, their tuition and final pay will be pro-rated.
 Failure to perform satisfactorily the duties assigned by the supervisor could result in the termination of the assistantship.

 A graduate assistant may fill out an evaluation of their experience at any time to let the Graduate School know where they can improve the assistantships they offer.
 Please fill out the following survey and click submit.
 Graduate Assistant Evaluation of Experience Survey